Falz

 He currently owns an independent record label called Bahd Guys Records.
 He released his debut album Wazup Guy in 2014.
 His second album Stories That Touch was released in 2015.
 He released 27 in 2017, and his fourth studio album Moral Instruction in 2019.
-In 2023, Naijabanquet observes that Falz renews his pledge as utilitarian artist in "O wa", a song which dwells on issues such as mis-governance and leadership crises in Nigeria and the quest for a new breed of leaders in the country.

 Early life and education

 Falz was born in the local government area of Mushin, Lagos State, to lawyers and human right activists Funmi and Femi Falana.
-He was called to the bar in 2012 after graduating from the Nigeria Law School in Abuja.
+He was called to the bar in 2012 after graduating from the Nigerian Law School in Abuja.
 Falz completed his basic and secondary school education at St. Leo's Catholic Primary School, Ikeja and Olashore International School, Osun State respectively.
 He is an alumnus of the University of Reading England, having graduated with an LLB honors degree in Law.

 Career

 2009–2013: Beginnings and Shakara: The Mixtape

 Falz started music as a hobby while in secondary school.
 He formed a music group with a friend called "The School Boys".
 In 2009, he released a compilation of some of his recordings as a mixtape titled Shakara: The Mixtape.

 In 2011, Falz released a single titled "Wahz Up Guy", then released "High Class" and "Currency", which gained him grounds in the Nigerian music industry.